 This yearly trip is available to seniors and represents the final class trip of their secondary educational experience.
 For the last several years the destination has been Breckenridge, Colorado, which represents a radically different atmosphere for the Florida student.
 While the focus is on fun, year in and year out, this trip pulls students out of their comfort zone and, for many, provides an opportunity to accomplish things they never possible.
 It is a confidence-builder as seniors look ahead to the remaining few weeks before graduation and then to college beyond.

 Weekly, TFA students have the opportunity to participate in worship of our Lord and Savior, Jesus Christ.
 Students plan and implement this worship experience for all Upper School experiences.
-We are fortunate to be able to meet in the Student Center of First Baptist Church, Orlando.
+We are fortunate to be able to meet in the Language Ministry Center of First Baptist Church, Orlando.
 Speakers from both without and within grace the stage at TFA and a Worship Band comprised of students provide the music for the worship experience.